taigaio/taiga-back/README.md

 Big features are also welcome but if you want to see your contributions included in Taiga codebase we strongly recommend you start by initiating a chat though our [mailing list](http://groups.google.co.uk/d/forum/taigaio)

+#### Code of Conduct ####

+Help us keep the Taiga Community open and inclusive.
+Please read and follow our [Code of Conduct](https://github.com/taigaio/code-of-conduct/blob/master/CODE_OF_CONDUCT.md).

 #### License ####

 Every code patch accepted in taiga codebase is licensed under [AGPL v3.0](http://www.gnu.org/licenses/agpl-3.0.html).
 You must be careful to not include any code that can not be licensed under this license.

-Please read carefully [our license](https://github.com/taigaio/taiga-front/blob/master/LICENSE) and ask us if you have any questions.
+Please read carefully [our license](https://github.com/taigaio/taiga-back/blob/master/LICENSE) and ask us if you have any questions.

 #### Bug reports, enhancements and support ####